tardate/LittleArduinoProjects/FretBoard/README.md

 * parse build status from the net using Ethernet shield
 * driving the LED Array with basic build status indication
 * added LED effects (glow) using timer driver
+* added visual indicator when the build status is refreshed

 Still To Do:

-* add visual indicator when the build status request is in progress
+* add specific effects for builds-in-progress
 * the physical build - housing this in a suitable case for display
 * wrap up the doco